su2code/su2code.github.io/_docs_v7/Markers-and-BC.md

 For all Finite Volume (FVM) solvers, i.e. not the `FEM_*` solvers, its implementation is identical to `MARKER_SYM` solvers and both options can be used interchangeably.

-For the Negative Spalart-Allmaras variable Neumann boundary conditions are implemented.

 ```
 MARKER_SYM = (Symmetry_Wall1, Symmetry_Wall2, ...)
 ```

+The negative Sapalart-Allmaras model implements the same boundary conditions as for the standard/standalone version.

 ## Constant Heatflux (no-slip) Wall ##